High Safety, Wide-operation-temperature, Low-cost All Solid-state Li-ion Battery Energy Storage Systems

 Project Update

-In 2022, the Solid Energies Team setup the initial foundation for process development for the proposed all solid state Li-ion batteries.
-This included the initial formulation for the all solid state battery focusing on solid electrolyte, and initial optimizations in process parameters and steps.
-In 2023, the Solid Energies Team will complete the optimizations in formulation and process parameters/steps to finalize the all solid state battery prototypes in the pouch cell format.
-In 2023, the Solid Energies Team will also start the processing scale-up of the pouch cell prototypes and begin to design and setup the pilot production line for producing pouch cell prototypes.
+In 2023, the Solid Energies Team continued optimization in formulation and process parameters/steps for the all solid-state battery prototypes in the pouch cell format.
+The team also started the processing scale-up of the pouch cell prototypes and began to design and set up the pilot production line for producing pouch cell prototypes.

 The Issue